 Basilica of San Frediano

-The Basilica of San Frediano is located in the city of Lucca in Tuscany in the Toxana region, close to the airports of Pisa and Florence.
-The church bears the name of St. Friedian and can be found in St. Friedian's Square.
+The Basilica of San Frediano is located in Lucca, Tuscany, in the Toxana region, near the airports of Pisa and Florence.
+The church is named after St. Fridian, and it can be found on St. Fridian Square.
 The interior of the temple is decorated with white marble carvings.
-The temple contains a 12th-century Romanesque font, decorated with images from the life of the prophet Moses.
+The temple houses a Romanesque font from the 12th century, decorated with images from the life of the prophet Moses.

 Basilica of San Frediano

-Lucca has a circular market, it was built on the site of an old Roman amphitheater, which now matches its design.
-Over the years, this part of the city has been a meeting place and has developed over time.
-In the nineteenth century, the architect Lorenzo Nottolini organized this space from an urbanist point of view.
-For many years this place served as a trading point in Lucca.
+There is a circular market in Lucca, it was built on the site of an old Roman amphitheater, which now corresponds to its design.
+Over the years, this part of the city has been a meeting place and has evolved over time.
+In the nineteenth century, the architect Lorenzo Nottolini organized this space in terms of urbanism.
+For many years, this place served as a trading place in Lucca.
 Piazza dell'Anfiteatro has 4 entrances, including one on the site of the former entrance to the amphitheater.
 The square is surrounded by a road, also in an epileptic form.
-The buildings surrounding Piazza Amfiteatro are full of restaurants, cafes and souvenir shops.
+The buildings surrounding the Amphitheater Square are full of restaurants, cafes and souvenir shops.

 Lucca Cathedral